joanassantiago/portfolio-alura/README.md

 ## ✨ Features

 - **Responsive Design**: The layout adapts to different screen sizes, from desktops to mobile devices.
-- **Project Section**: A placeholder section to showcase projects (to be customized with real projects in the future).
-- **Skills Section**: Highlights the technologies and tools used in the project.
 - **About Me Section**: A brief introduction about the developer (placeholder content for now).
-- **Contact Form**: A simple form for users to send messages (non-functional in this project version).

 ---